alexagedah/MachineLearningBitcoin/README.md

 - TRVOU : Data showing the USD trade volume from the top exchanges.

-The first step in the project is reading the data from the CSV files and creating a DataFrame containing the containing the log differences of the on-chain metrics and tomorrow's log return on bitcoin.
+- First, read the data from the CSV files and create a DataFrame containing the the log differences of the on-chain metrics and tomorrow's log return on bitcoin.
-We then remove all the predictor variables which are collinear We then fit the multiple linear regression model.
+- Remove all the predictor variables which are collinear
+- Use forward selection to remove half of the predictor variables
+- Fit the multiple linear regression model.

 The R2 statistic for the model is negative so (not financial advice) I wouldn't recommend using this model to make trading decisions!